mcantelon/node-mingy/README.md

 both trigger the command (with the command's "prop" argument being set, respectively, to `mailbox` and `demon`).

+Application state is stored by the parser in the env property and is relayed to commands when executed.

 An example command for a text adventure game:

     parser.addCommand('go')